igorwojda/kotlin-coding-challenges/README.md

 # Contribute

-If you think something is incorrect, have a better solution, give feedback or simply you want to [add new coding puzzle](https://github.com/igorwojda/kotlin-coding-puzzle/wiki/Adding-a-new-puzzle) just create PR or open a new issue.
+If you think something is sdfds sdf ds fsd fds fds fds fds ds dsincorrect, have a better solution, give feedback or simply you want to [add new coding puzzle](https://github.com/igorwojda/kotlin-coding-puzzle/wiki/Adding-a-new-puzzle) just create PR or open a new issue.

 ## Contributors